 Some of the possible side effects of consuming too much protein include weight gain, kidney issues, constipation and bad breath.

 If you notice any of these adverse symptoms or suspect you may have a protein deficiency, it’s best to consult with your doctor to address any concerns and find the best treatment plan for you.

 - What is an amino acid?
-There are many different ways to define amino acid compounds, but amino acids function as the building blocks of protein molecules and make up a large portion of the cells and tissues in your body.
+There are many different ways to define amino acid compounds, but amino acids function as the building blocks of protein molecules and make up a large portion of the cells and tissues in the human body.

 - They can be further broken down into essential and non-essential amino acids.
 The essential amino acids definition includes any amino acid that your body is unable to produce on its own, meaning that it’s required to obtain through food sources instead.
 Non-essential amino acids, on the other hand, can be synthesized by your body and are not necessary to consume through the diet.

 - How many essential amino acids are there?
-There are nine different ones, including lysine, leucine, isoleucine, valine, tryptophan, phenylalanine, threonine, histidine and methionine.
+There are nine different ones, including lysine, leucine, isoleucine, phenylalanine, threonine, histidine, methionine, tryptophan and valine.